My boss and mentor of over 8 years, Peter Mahnke, moved on from Canonical two months ago.

 In meetings and when talking to people, try to be truly present.
 If you’re distracted in a meeting, why are you there in the first place?
 If you don’t need to listen in a meeting, it would be better to decline the meeting and focus on your work.

 I really appreciated this advice.
-It also really captures Peter’s attitude as a colleague and leader: be friendly, talk to everyone, make it fun, be considered, be deliberate
+It also really captures Peter’s attitude as a colleague and leader: Be friendly, talk to everyone, make it fun, be considered, be deliberate